MasterEnderman/ModpackTools/PaletteCreator/README.md

 The program:

 * Loads a list of base colors from a text file
-* Optionally generates mixed colors by combining base colors (unordered pairs)
+* Optionally generates mixed colors by combining base colors
-* Supports multiple digital and perceptual color mixing modes
 * Reduces the full candidate set to a target palette size using a max-distance algorithm
 * Ensures strong visual contrast between colors
+* Can enforce usage of all base colors in mixed palettes
+* Can sort the final palette into a perceptual gradient
 * Automatically assigns human-readable color names using the **color.pizza API**
-* Preserves mix provenance for derived colors
 * Outputs both a PNG preview and a text representation of the final palette

 ## Features

-* 🎨 Perceptual palette reduction using **ΔE2000 (CIE 2000)**
+* 🎨 Perceptual palette reduction using **ΔE2000**
 * 📏 Target palette size configurable via CLI
 * 🧪 Optional color mixing (pairwise combinations)
-* 🔀 Multiple color mix modes, including pigment-style mixing via **mixbox**
+* 🔀 Multiple color mix modes, including perceptual **mixbox** blending
-* ⚖️ Configurable mixing ratio for mixbox mode
+* 🪢 Adjustable mix ratio for mixbox mode
-* 🧾 Provenance tracking for mixed colors
-* 📄 Simple text-based color input
 * 🧠 Human-friendly color names (via color.pizza)
+* 🧬 Guaranteed base color usage in mixed palettes (optional)
+* 🌈 Optional perceptual gradient sorting of the final palette
+* 📄 Simple, extensible text-based color input
-* 🖼 PNG palette preview with uniform swatches
+* 🌓 PNG palette preview with uniform swatches

 ## Requirements